machzqcq/go-experiments/README.md

 Note: If you are using vscode, then your integrated terminal executes .bashrc, hence include the above in .bashrc as well

 - Related info: This might be the most closest to many developers who know RVM, pyvm, virtualenv etc. Here is the [gvm](https://github.com/moovweb/gvm) (go version manager).
 This lets you define multiple GOROOT (i.e. multiple Go runtimes) and manage multiple GOPATHs with gvm pkgset.
-Read the full documentation
+Read the full documentation.

+There are many more package managers.
+Read [here](https://github.com/golang/go/wiki/PackageManagementTools), though [dep](https://github.com/golang/dep) is the official tool so far.
+Lots changing in this space as we speak

 ## IDE